koelslaw/documentation/topics/rocknsm2-4-0/CENTOS/sensordeploy.md

 --tags, -t <tags>                  Only run plays and tasks tagged with these values --verbose, -v                      Increase verbosity of ansible-playbook
 ```
-- Setup you ssh access to you machine using sudo rock ssh-config command or using sudo rock tui for the Text user interfaces
+- Setup you ssh access to your machine using sudo rock ssh-config command or using sudo rock tui for the Text user interfaces

 - Start the interactive text interface for setup using `sudo rock tui`